Keeping a patient's insurance information updated is critical to avoid delays with your reimbursement for services rendered.

 Your patient's profile should appear.

-Primary insurance is the most common insurance used by most practices.
-Under the primary insurance tab, you'll have several fields to enter your patient insurance information:
+This field is for the patient's primary insurance.
+Under this tab, you'll have several fields to document your patient insurance information:

 - Subscriber is the Patient: This checkbox indicates if the subscriber or policyholder is the patient.
 If the patient uses a parent or spouse's insurance, this box should be unchecked.